Mercy nurses first to receive COVID-19 vaccine in Pottawattamie County

 “It’s a Christmas present.”

 The hospital received 500 doses Tuesday, which will be administered over the next three weeks, according to McNitt.
-She said the hospital is spacing out shots now -- and during the second-round shot, space 28 days apart -- because of potential side effects, to avoid having too many nurses and other staff out at one time.
-Of the hospital's roughly 800 employees, 80% said they're willing to take the vaccine, McNitt said.
+She said the hospital is spacing out shots now — and during the second-round shot, space 28 days apart — because of potential side effects, to avoid having too many nurses and other staff out at one time.

 The Food and Drug Administration issued an emergency use authorization for the Moderna vaccine on Dec.
 18, joining the Pfizer-BioNTech vaccine in the current arsenal against the coronavirus.